Skip to Content

 Should you extend your stay in the downtown Waikiki area, a taxi ride will cost you approximately USD 25.
 While it’s only 3.1 miles or 4.9 km from the Honolulu cruise terminal to Waikiki, the slow traffic makes it seem longer.

+Staying at Waikiki Beach can be expensive, with hotels charging resort fees and additional amounts to park a rental car.
 The Waikiki area is a hub of activity with fantastic dining venues, shopping, and a good starting point for other excursions.
-If you have a rental vehicle, the activities are just as plentiful outside of Honolulu.

 What To Do In Oahu